Biography

 About Simon

-British tenor Simon Mascarenhas Carter is currently in the second year of the Master’s programme in Vocal Performance at the Royal College of Music under the tutelage of Patricia Rozario OBE, with the support of a Leverhulme Arts scholarship.
-He is grateful to be coached by Joseph Ramadan and Bryan Evans MBE.
+British tenor Simon Mascarenhas Carter is a recent graduate of the Master’s programme in Vocal Performance at the Royal College of Music, having held a Leverhulme Arts Scholarship and studying with Patricia Rozario OBE.

 Prior to joining the Royal College of Music in 2023, Simon worked as a hospital pharmacist and sang as a lay clerk in the choir of Kings College Cambridge.
 Highlights include performing with the Academy of Ancient Music, being involved in a CD recording of a new work, ‘The Street’ by Nico Muhly and singing in the annual Christmas and Easter televised BBC broadcasts.
 As an undergraduate Simon studied Pharmacy at the University of East Anglia in Norwich where he held choral scholarships at St. John the Baptist Roman Catholic cathedral and subsequently at Norwich cathedral.
 He participated in multiple broadcasts, concerts with the Britten Sinfonia and two CD recordings, ‘Evening Hymn’ and ‘Britten: Sacred Choral Works’, in the latter of which he features as a soloist.